 The Partnership for the Public Good builds a more just, sustainable, and culturally vibrant community through action-oriented research, policy development, and citizen engagement.

-PPG is directed by Lou Jean Fleron and Sam Magavern, with Megan Connelly serving as Director of Policy Advancement, Howard Patton III serving as Manager of Operations, Communications and Development, Tina Meyers serving as Policy Analyst, Sarah Maurer serving as Communications and Outreach Specialist, and Anthony Armstrong and Ramon Garcia serving as Policy Fellow.
+PPG is directed by Lou Jean Fleron and Sam Magavern, with Megan Connelly serving as Director of Policy Advancement, Howard Patton III serving as Manager of Operations, Communications and Development, Tina Meyers serving as Policy Analyst, Sarah Maurer serving as Communications and Outreach Specialist, and Anthony Armstrong and Ramon Garcia serving as Policy Fellows.
 Its board members are

 - Karima Amin